Why Can’t I Stop Thinking About Him? How To Move On

 5. Speak with a counselor

 Figuring out how to stop thinking about someone from your past can be very difficult, and it is often easier said than done.
 If you would like additional support in processing a past heartbreak and figuring out how to move on, online therapy can help.
-Research has shown that online therapy can be effective for a range of concerns, including improving self-esteem, which, as mentioned above, can be very important during this time.
+Research has shown that online therapy can be effective for a range of concerns, including improving self-esteem, which, as mentioned above, can be very important for your mental health during this time.

 For some people experiencing frequent thoughts of an ex, it may be helpful to be able to reach out for help in the moments when those uncomfortable thoughts pop up.
 With online therapy through Regain, you can do just that; in-app messaging allows you to reach out to your therapist at any time, and they will respond as soon as they can.